27 April 2010

 FIG. 1 is a graph comparing flocculation rates at 3 mg/L

 flocculent dosages.
-A kaolin solution was used at a concentration
+A kaolin solution was used at a

-concentration of particles.
-The flocculation characteristics of
+a high concentration of particles.
+The flocculation

-mucilage were tested with a total mucilage extract (3 ppm), a
+characteristics of mucilage were tested with a total mucilage

-gelling extract harvested with the mucilage (3 ppm), or a
+extract (3 ppm), a gelling extract harvested with the mucilage

-non-gelling extract harvested with the mucilage (3 ppm).
-A
+(3 ppm), or a non-gelling extract harvested with the mucilage (3

-commercial flocculent (3 ppm Al2(SO4)3) and negative control
+ppm).
+A commercial flocculent (3 ppm Al2(SO4)3) and negative

-gelling extract performed the best.
+measured.
+The gelling extract performed the best.

 FIG. 2 is a graph showing increasing efficiency with increased